JeanLeK/sequence-rnn-py/README.md

 - **[dropout](http://keras.io/layers/core/#dropout)**: an float between 0 and 1, indicating how much percentage of the hidden layer data are ignored when feeding to next layer.
 It is a powerful regularization method and mainly used for avoiding overfitting.
 If your model is overfitting, it better to increase the value of dropout.

-- **reinforcement learning function (sample)**: The *temperature* parameter is dividing the predicted log probabilities before the *[Softmax](https://en.wikipedia.org/wiki/Softmax_function)*, so lower temperature will cause the model to make more likely, but also more boring and conservative predictions.
+- **reinforcement learning function**: The *temperature* parameter is dividing the predicted log probabilities before the *[Softmax](https://en.wikipedia.org/wiki/Softmax_function)*, so lower temperature will cause the model to make more likely, but also more boring and conservative predictions.
 Higher temperatures cause the model to take more chances and increase diversity of results, but at a cost of more mistakes.

 - **loss function**: [categorical_crossentropy](http://keras.io/objectives/)